Belarus: Baltic states issue travel ban on Alexander Lukashenko | DW | 31.08.2020

 Read more: Belarus protests: DW correspondent released after journalist detentions

-Germany's Foreign Minister Heiko Mass has already condemned the moves against the foreign media as "unacceptable" and now the foreign ministry has acted in calling for urgent discussions with the Belarusian ambassador to Berlin.
+German Foreign Minister Heiko Mass has already condemned the moves against the foreign media as "unacceptable," and now the Foreign Ministry has acted in calling for urgent discussions with the Belarusian ambassador to Berlin.

-Three weeks of mass protests ensued as a result of the controversial result to the election and tens of thousands of protesters once again took to the streets in Minsk on Sunday, seeking to maintain the pressure on Lukashenko to resign.
+Three weeks of mass protests have ensued as a result of the controversial result to the election.
+Tens of thousands of protesters once again took to the streets in Minsk on Sunday, seeking to maintain the pressure on Lukashenko to resign.

 At least 140 people were arrested in the latest demonstration, according to Russia's RIA news agency, citing the Belarusian Interior Ministry.